The Domestic Cat

 Origin of the Domestic Cat

-The Wildcat is believed to be the ancestor of the domestic cat.
-Genetic evidence says the Domestic cat might have been descended from the Wildcat around 9,000 to 10,000 years ago in the Fertile Crescent region of the Middle East, during the rise of agriculture.
+The African-Asiatic Wildcat is believed to be the sole ancestor of the Domestic Cat.
+Genetic evidence says the Domestic Cat descended from the African-Asiatic Wildcat around 9,000 to 10,000 years ago in the Fertile Crescent region of the Middle East, during the rise of agriculture.
 The theory is that Wildcats began hanging around farms and grain stores where rodents were prevalent, and gradually became friendly with humans.
+These newly domesticated cats were one of the most revered animals in Ancient Egypt.

 Domestic cats can be solitary and live like lone panthers or they can behave like lions in a pride and enjoy a warm social life with humans as well as other animals like other cats, dogs, horses, etc. They often treat their humans like members of their pride.